mjohndus/adminer/docs/upgrade.md

 - Plugin `AdminerLoginSsl` (login-ssl.php) was removed.
 SSL options can be defined by `ssl*` configuration options.
   See [Configuration options](/docs/configuration.md) for more information.

+- Plugin `AdminerFrames` (frames.php) was removed.
+Frames can be allowed by `frameAncestors` configuration option.
+  See [Configuration options](/docs/configuration.md) for more information.

 - Plugins `AdminerJsonColumn` (json-column.php) and [AdminerJsonPreview](https://github.com/pematon/adminer-plugins) by
   Pematon were replaced by new `JsonPreviewPlugin`.